mstksg/inCode/copy/entries/functor-structures-1.md

 -------------

 Using our schema type, let's make a documentation generator.
-It'll take a `Schema` and nicely formatted documentation describing what the schema itself.
+It'll take a `Schema` and nicely formatted documentation describing the schema itself.

 To make our lives easier, we'll be using the *[prettyprinter][]* library, which will handle indentation, horizontal and vertical concatenation, and other